-Fattet Hummos a la Syrian style
+Fatteh Hummus a la Syrian style

-It smells like my family when I was a small child, and I wake up to the smell of strong garlic and sharp lemon zest, all together, like in a warm dish.
-And it feels like all the days back when we were together at one table.
+of strong garlic and sharp lemon zest, all together, like in a warm dish.
+And it feels like all the days back when we were together on one table.

 Zeina, our Syrian partner from Women Now for Development